-6.2.9 The City the Hou support districts (6), tran residen that ap zone.
-A emerge use or of feet to per nigh for eme • The • Off- part sam • The inta • The inta • The inta • The inta ity will amend the Zoning Ordinance within one year of adoption of busing Element to a) define "supportive housing" and b) permit ortive housing and transitional housing within residential zone ets.
-In compliance with Government Code Section 65583(D)(5) and ansitional housing and supportive housing shall be considered a ential use of property and shall be subject only to those restrictions pply to other residential dwellings of the same type in the same Additionally, the City shall identify the RM zone as one where gency shelters are allowed as a permitted use without a conditional r other discretionary permit.
-Lot size may range from 2,000 square to 8,000 square feet.
-There is an estimated need for up to 6 persons ght.
-In addition, the City will develop written, objective standards mergency shelters to regulate the following, as permitted under SB2: the maximum number of beds/persons permitted to be served nightly if-street parking based on demonstrated need, but not to exceed riking requirements for other residential or commercial uses in the me zone the size/location of exterior and interior onsite waiting and client take areas the provision of onsite management the proximity of other emergency shelters, if emergency shelters are to required to be more than 300 feet apart the length of stay ghting Adopted by City Council on September 8, 2015.
-This program will not be carried over into the 6 th housing cycle as it was accomplished during the 5 th cycle.
+The City will amend the Zoning Ordinance within one year of adoption of the Housing Element to a) define "supportive housing" and b) permit supportive housing and transitional housing within residential zone districts.
+In compliance with Government Code Section 65583(D)(5) and (6), transitional housing and supportive housing shall be considered a residential use of property and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
+Additionally, the City shall identify the RM zone as one where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit.
+Lot size may range from 2,000 square feet to 8,000 square feet.
+There is an estimated need for up to 6 persons per night.
+In addition, the City will develop written, objective standards for emergency shelters to regulate the following, as permitted under SB2: The maximum number of beds/persons permitted to be served nightly Off-street parking based on demonstrated need, but not to exceed parking requirements for other residential or commercial uses in the same zone The size/location of exterior and interior onsite waiting and client intake areas The provision of onsite management The length of stay Lighting Security during hours that the emergency shelter is in operation.
+Program Description and Objectives Progress and Continued Appropriateness . • • • • • • • • • • • • • • • • • • • The City will amend the Zoning Ordinance within one year of adoption of the Housing Element to a) define "supportive housing" and b) permit supportive housing and transitional housing within residential zone districts.
+In compliance with Government Code Section 65583(D)(5) and (6), transitional housing and supportive housing shall be considered a residential use of property and shall be subject only to those restrictions that apply to other residential dwellings of the same type in the same zone.
+Additionally, the City shall identify the RM zone as one where emergency shelters are allowed as a permitted use without a conditional use or other discretionary permit.
+Lot size may range from 2,000 square feet to 8,000 square feet.
+There is an estimated need for up to 6 persons per night.
+In addition, the City will develop written, objective standards for emergency shelters to regulate the following, as permitted under SB2: The maximum number of beds/persons permitted to be served nightly Off-street parking based on demonstrated need, but not to exceed parking requirements for other residential or commercial uses in the same zone The size/location of exterior and interior onsite waiting and client intake areas The provision of onsite management The proximity of other emergency shelters, if emergency shelters are not required to be more than 300 feet apart The length of stay Lighting Adopted by City Council on September 8, 2015.
+This program will not be carried over into the 6 th housing cycle as it